Prevention begins with You and your manager/ supervisor

 Managing and conducting H&S as an integral management function on a functional area, school and departmental basis, per the provisions of the SHWW Act 2005 and University Safety policy.

-Pro active approach to accident and ill health prevention at work and avoidance of recurrence through investigation and corrective measures/ controls- AFARP
+Pro active approach to accident and ill health prevention at work and avoidance of recurrence through corrective measures/ controls- AFARP

 Implementation/compliance with existing and developing Health & Safety Legislation including implementation and generation by each Functional Area, of School/Departmental Safety Statements and all risk assessments required by law.